openmainframeproject/feilong/doc/source/restapi.rst

    - The resize memory size can't exceed the maximum memory defined in user directory.
    - The maximum memory size is defined when the guest is created.
-It is set by the configuration "user_default_max_memory" in [zvm] section and can be overriden by the parameter "max_mem" when creating the guest. e.g, the following configuration would define the default maximum memory size as 64G.
+It is set by the configuration "user_default_max_memory" in [zvm] section and can be overriden by the parameter "max_mem" when creating the guest.
+For example, the following configuration would define the default maximum memory size as 64G.

      .. code-block:: text